muhme/quote/README.md

 $ rake db:create && rake db:migrate
 $ rails server
 ```
 Click on 'Preview' and choose 'Preview Running Application'.
 In the new small window click on the top right 'Pop out in new window' and you see the web application running.
+For Testing you have to set your host in file config/environments/test.rb.
 ## Testing

 * rails test - to run automated tests